AY2526S1-CS2103T-F14B-1/tp/docs/DeveloperGuide.md

     - Input the favourite command with index of that specific contact
         - Test case: `fav 1` assuming added contact is the first contact
     - Press enter
-    - **Expected behavior:** LittleLogBook should show succesful message with information on the contact that is removed from favourites.
+    - **Expected:** LittleLogBook should show succesful message with information on the contact that is removed from favourites.
 The star icon next to the contact will disappear.

 <br>